-Exams:
+Exams/Final Summative Tasks:

-• Students absent from a final examination must prove to the satisfaction of administration that the absence was unavoidable or a mark of zero will be assigned.
-Formal documentation (e.g., medical, court orders, etc.) will be required in as much advanced notice as possible.
+Students absent from a final examination, or summative task, must prove, to the satisfaction of administration, that the absence was unavoidable or a mark of zero will be assigned.
+Formal documentation (e.g., medical, court orders, etc.) will be required in as much advance notice as possible.